 Ubuntu 26.04 ships

-node-corepackin the default repositories, so this method is straightforward there.
-Ubuntu 24.04 and 22.04 do not ship that package, and the latestcorepack@latestrelease targets newer Node.js lines than the default Ubuntu packages.
-On those older releases, use the standalone pnpm installer above or install a newer Node.js release first with our Node.js on Ubuntu guide.
+node-corepackand Node.js 22 in the Universe repository, so this method is straightforward there.
+Ubuntu 24.04 and 22.04 do not shipnode-corepack; use the standalone pnpm installer or install a newer Node.js release first with our Node.js on Ubuntu guide.

 Create or enter a project directory that already has a package.json.
-For a fresh test project, initialize one with npm:
+For a fresh test project, write a minimal package file without pulling in npm:

 mkdir ~/pnpm-corepack-demo && cd ~/pnpm-corepack-demo